GauriNale/Power-_Bi_Project_Eccomerce_Sales_Dashbboard/README.md

 #   MADHAV  ECCMERECE SALES DASHBOARD
     Welcome to the Madhav  Ecommerce Sales Dashboard project repository!
-This project aims to create an interactive dashboard to track and analyze online sales across India for Madhav store using Power Bi, we've developed a cpmprehensive solution that enables the owner of Madhav Storen to gain valuable insights into the online sales Performance
+This project aims to create an interactive dashboard to track and analyze online sales across India for Madhav store using Power Bi, we've developed a copmprehensive  solution that enables the owner of Madhav Storen to gain valuable insights into the online sales Performance.

 # Preview -
 <a href = "https://github.com/GauriNale/Power-_Bi_Project_Eccomerce_Sales_Dashbboard/blob/main/Dashboard%20image.png">Dashboard image</a>